VolumeGraphics/traits/README.md

 ### traits can be used to constrain generic types (static polymorphism)

-A type’s behavior consists of the methods we can call on that type.
 Different types share the same behavior if we can call the same methods on all of those types.

 Instead of ...